Millport, Great Cumbrae: Economy and education

+Crocodile Rock, a feature of Millport for over a century.

 Millport has a hotel and guest house, and many properties are available as holiday lets.
 A motorhome site caters for short term stays.

 The wide sandy beaches close to the centre of the town are popular for paddling and swimming.

 One of the best known landmarks in Millport is the Crocodile Rock, a rock on the foreshore that has been painted to look like a crocodile.
 It has been a feature since at least 1913 when Robert Brown was acknowledged by the council for the work.

 Millport has the world's narrowest house, The Wedge, which measures 47 in at its front.
 The house is 22 feet long by 11 feet wide at its widest point (22 x).

 Millport Bay is a popular destination for sailors in the summer, and has a number of donation-based visitor moorings.
 There is a small boatyard at the western end of the town.
 The town hosts Scotland's biggest independent country music festival, the Millport Country Music Festival, in September each year, and a fireworks display is held during September.
 The historic paddle steamer calls at Millport twice a week during the summer, on trips originating at Ayr and Glasgow.

 Primary-aged children on the island attend Cumbrae Primary School.
 Older children attend Largs Academy on the mainland.
 FSC Millport is a biological teaching and research centre operated by the Field Studies Council.
 The centre's origins can be traced back to 1885, when the oceanographer Sir John Murray set up a floating laboratory in a lighter which he called 'The Ark'.
 This led to the establishment of the Millport Marine Biological Station in 1897 by the naturalist David Robertson, also known as the 'Cumbrae Naturalist'.

 In 1970 the station became the University Marine Biological Station Millport of the University of London.
 In 2014 ownership transferred to the Field Studies Council, which built new classrooms and accommodation for school and university visitors as well as providing holiday accommodation.
 The National Watersports Training Centre was a Sportscotland facility that taught a wide range of courses including sailing, windsurfing, paddlesports, cruising and yachting.
 The centre closed in 2020, and a local group is planning to reopen the site for community use.